 6. Dierama

 This graceful, wispy plant, commonly known as 'Angel's Fishing Rod', is surprisingly resilient.
-The stems are slender but tough, making it suitable for windy spots.
+The stems are slender but tough, making them suitable for windy spots.
 Once established, this plant does well with little water.
 Flowers throughout summer.

 Maintenance: Water well while growing.